-The Electrical Technology Program at AVC is approved to offer the full curriculum for students through the State of California's Electrical Certificate Curriculum Committee.
-Upon enrollment in the courses, students will be able to apply for their electrical trainee number.
-After completion of the certificate, the student will be eligible to take the California State Electrical Journeyman's exam.
-Any courses offered in this program will satisfy the recertification for journeyman electrician.
+The Electrical Technology Program is approved by the State of California's Electrical Certificate Curriculum Committee.
+This program is intended to provide hands-on experience, skills, and knowledge necessary to install, maintain and troubleshoot a variety of electrical systems in residential, commercial, and industrial electrical settings in compliance with National Electric Code.
+Upon enrollment in the courses, students will be able to apply for their State Electrical Trainee number.
+Upon completion of the certificate, students will be eligible to take the California State Electrical Journeyman's exam.
+All courses offered in this program satisfy the recertification educational hours for journeyman electricians.